ronaldllau/VaccineDesign/README.md

 ## Troubleshooting

+- **No module named 'torch'**: This error occurs if you're not running in the activated virtual environment.
+Make sure to run `source venv/bin/activate` before starting the application.

-- **ESM Module Not Found**: If you get an error about missing "esm" module, run: `pip install fair-esm`
+- **ESM Module Not Found**: If you get an error about missing "esm" module, make sure your virtual environment is activated and run: `pip install fair-esm`

 - **Container crashes on startup**: Ensure your Docker engine has enough memory allocated (minimum 4GB recommended)

 - **Slow first prediction**: The first prediction request triggers model loading, which may take 1-2 minutes

 - **"No valid peptides" error**: Check that your peptide contains only valid amino acid letters (ACDEFGHIKLMNPQRSTVWY)

 - **CUDA errors**: If you encounter CUDA-related errors, ensure your GPU drivers are compatible with the installed PyTorch version

 - **Permission errors with cache directories**: The application will attempt to use temporary directories if it cannot create the regular cache directories

+- **Vite not found**: If you get this error, make sure to run `cd frontend && npm install` to install the frontend dependencies

 ### Environment-Specific Issues

+#### Virtual Environment
+- **Missing dependencies**: If you see "ModuleNotFoundError", you've likely forgotten to activate the virtual environment.
+Run `source venv/bin/activate` first.
+- **Wrong Python version**: The setup script creates a venv using your system's default Python.
+Make sure it's Python 3.8+ before running the script.

 #### GPU Setup
-- **"nvidia-smi not found"**: NVIDIA drivers are not installed or not in PATH
+- **nvidia-smi not found**: NVIDIA drivers are not installed or not in PATH
 - **CUDA version mismatch**: Ensure the installed CUDA version is compatible with your PyTorch version

 #### Codespaces